syphaxchergui/chat-app/README.md

 - There is one global chat room, and private chat rooms.
 Clicking on an online user opens a private chat room.

 - Sharing images is possible.
 I used `cloudinary` for its free tier.
-(Didn't have access to an AWS account to use S3)

 ## Docker deployment